srnichols/StampsPattern/docs/GLOSSARY.md

 - Best for: Newcomers, engineers/DevOps, architects, and business/IT leaders
 - Outcomes: Shared vocabulary that improves collaboration and decision-making

+> Symbols & Conventions: External links use HTML anchors with target="_blank" to open in a new tab/window (some viewers may ignore target).
+Use Ctrl+Click/Cmd+Click as needed.
+JSON code with comments uses jsonc code fences; diagrams follow docs/mermaid-template.md.

 ## 👤 Who Should Read This Guide?

 - **Newcomers:** Get up to speed on Azure Stamps Pattern terminology